Leipzig-Thekla station

 Leipzig-Thekla (Bahnhof Leipzig-Thekla) is a railway station located in Leipzig, Germany.
 The station is located on the connection of Leipzig–Eilenburg railway and Leipzig-Wahren–Leipzig-Engelsdorf railway, part of the Leipzig Freight Ring.
 Passenger services are operated by DB Regio.
-Since December 2013 the station is served by the S-Bahn Mitteldeutschland.
+Since December 2013 the station is served by the S-Bahn Mitteldeutschland.Leipzig-Thekla station features two platforms and serves the northern district of Thekla in Leipzig.

 Train services

 The following services currently call at the station: